Contact us about a nasal polypectomy

 Your GP will discuss your symptoms and will examine the inside of your nose.
 They can refer you to our Ear, Nose and Throat (ENT) Consultants for further tests to confirm the presence of nasal polyps, and to determine their number and size.

 If you’ve been diagnosed with nasal polyps, you may be given steroid or a nasal polyp spray.

+If your nasal polyps don’t improve after around ten weeks, or after other treatments have been unsuccessful, your GP or ENT Consultant may suggest you have a nasal polypectomy to remove them.
 A nasal polypectomy is an operation to remove nasal polyps from the nose or sinuses, usually under general anaesthetic.

 Surgery is normally carried out under general anaesthetic so you’ll be asleep during the operation.
 Using an endoscope (a tube with a video camera at one end) to see inside your nose and sinuses, the surgeon will insert a tiny instrument called a microdebrider (a tiny rotary vacuum shaver) through a nostril to remove the polyps.
 Operating through your nostrils in this way means that no incision is needed on the face.

 Often you’ll be able to go home on the same day as your operation.
 Before you go home we’ll check that there is no bleeding from your nose and we’ll discuss follow-up visits and any medication with you before you leave hospital.

 You’ll need to rest for a couple of weeks after surgery.
 During this time your nose will probably feel congested or blocked due to a bloody nasal discharge which may also cause crusting inside the nose.
 These symptoms should disappear after two or three weeks.